Code Of Ethics

 SECTION 26: When a dispute involves both member Brokers and non-member parties, the Association will conduct an independent investigation at the request of any interested party.

-SECTION 27: It is in the best interest of society, of his associates, and of his own business that the Member be loyal to the Northwest Yacht Brokerage Association and be active in its work.
+SECTION 27: It is in the best interest of society, of their associates, and of their own business that the Member be loyal to the Northwest Yacht Brokerage Association and be active in its work.

 Have A Transaction Problem?